vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/README.md

      For customization, we only support "how can you customize something (in which way)".
 "How to customize something" (what you should write in your own codes) is NOT SUPPORTED.
 Unless you are donating this project, please do not insist asking help for that part.

-     Mr.Hope is a postgraduate student majored in theoretical physics, and really busy.
+     Mr.Hope is really busy.
 He is not expecting to "be a doc provider" or "teach you how to write code".

 ## Social Group